 The responsibilities of study technicians can vary between field centers and by staff qualifications.
-The study coordinator is responsible for periodically monitoring the accuracy of the work done by auxiliary personnel.
+The study coordinator is responsible for periodically monitoring the accuracy of the work done by auxiliary personnel (Appendix 13).
 However, it should be noted that the Principal Investigator is ultimately responsible for the quality and integrity of the data collected and for the ethical standards of all staff at his/her study center.

-Central training for HCHS/SOL Visit 2 includes web-based and on-site training on biospecimen collection and processing, a sonographer training conducted on the premises of the HCHS/SOL Central Echocardiography Reading Center, and on-line training of the HCHS/SOL field center personnel on the remainder of the Visit 2 data acquisition and transfer components over the course of two weeks.
+Central training for HCHS/SOL Visit 3 includes web-based and on-site training on biospecimen collection and processing, and on-line training of the HCHS/SOL field center personnel on the remainder of the Visit 3 data acquisition and transfer components over the course of two weeks.